Montreal daily Panchang Calendar

 Rahu Kaal follows a fixed sequence (e.g., Monday is the 2nd part of the day).
 Because your local sunrise and sunset change by minutes every day in Canada, the window also shifts.

-Q. Can I use IST (India Time) for my daily morning Puja in Montreal?
+Q. Can I use this panchang for calculating "Sutak" in Montreal?